 Taken within the context of the various struggles facing the Jewish people today, we can assume that while all sides of the political spectrum are convinced their perception of the complexities of our reality possess maximum clarity, as history indicates, they are all likely reading the current story of our people in incomplete paragraphs, or perhaps even skipping entire chapters.
 Had we the inner gaze of the prophets, what our senses and logic make us view as the “obvious” interpretation of today’s reality would most likely be shattered.
 Imagine our ability to forward a solution to the conflict had we access to the behind the scenes matrix of our world.
 Yet we are stuck as being only capable of perceiving our current reality through our limited perceptions.

-Prophecy is not an extremely intense intuitive process, it is essentially divine revelation.
-However, as we peel off the layers of superficial perceptions we’ve adopted from foreign cultures over the centuries, we become able to disassociate prophecy’s paramount goal from the world of fortunetelling and bring it back into its authentic Hebrew definition as the chief interpreter of reality.
+As we peel off the layers of superficial perceptions we’ve adopted from foreign cultures over the centuries, we become able to disassociate prophecy’s paramount goal from the world of fortunetelling and bring it back into its authentic Hebrew definition as the chief interpreter of reality.
 Haaretz journalists might scrutinize the conflict to bits, Israeli leftist and rightist politicians may claim superiority of vision and Palestinian diplomats may rummage for more proof of the erroneousness of the Jewish narrative, but it is only by taking the words of the prophets back into the soul of our people that we will be able to transcend our subjective perceptions and acquire a holistic multi-dimensional understanding of our current reality.
 We might be surprised.

 Cited in Shinichi Suzuki, 1969.
 “Nurtured by Love.
 A New Approach to Education”, p.90.